By Eric Johnson

 We did on several other occasions.
 But you know what was interesting.
 Before the season ended, several other knocks came at my door.
 One night it was the first baseman, then the shortstop, and the left fielder.
 And each in his own wonderful way said, ‘Don’t tell the others'” (Ensign, May 1980, 39).

 It sounds so quaint, almost Saturday Evening Post material.
-The problem, however, that Dunn never played organized baseball for a professional team at any level.
+The problem, however, is that Dunn never played organized baseball for a professional team at any level.
 And it is something that the LDS Church apparently knew.
 Packer writes that “in 1970 a writer for the church’s own New Era magazine checked out Paul Dunn’s baseball stories and found they were not true. . . . later Dunn tried to portray his stories as embellishments.”

 Because of this, Dale Van Atta, who later became an investigative reporter for the Deseret News, claimed that Dunn’s lies ended up costing the general authority any chance at becoming an apostle of the LDS Church (40).
 The leaders had to have known.
 In 1977, Norman Olsen—the president of the LDS mission in St. Louis—